-The specifics of candidate MPs will be left to their developers to determine based on the results of their application to the finalised trials.
-However those candidates should take account of the broad desired characteristics/limitations set out below.
+The specifics of future candidate MPs will be left to their developers to determine based on the results of their application to the finalised trials.
+However those candidates need to take account of the broad desired characteristics/limitations set out below.

+HCRs need not to explicitly include reference points